jwtk/njwt/README.md

 JWTs should be signed, otherwise you can't verify that they were created by you.
 Our library expects that you give us a highly random signing key for signing tokens.
-We use the `HS256` algorithm by default.
+We use the `HS256` algorithm by default, and the byte length of the signing key should match that of the signing algorithm, to ensure cryptographic security.

+While the library will accept strings for signing keys, we suggest you use a Buffer instead.
+Using buffers makes it easy to do other operations, like convert your signing key to Base64URL encoding, if you need to transmit your key to other systems.

 While the claims are completely up to you, we do recommend setting the "Subject" and "Audience" fields.